 Here’s the deal, I am a canning safety person big time.
-I use the Ball Blue Book guide to preserving food to make sure I have the preparation and cooking times spot on for safety.
-So let’s get started with my words, but the times are from the book stated above.
+I use the Ball Blue Book Guide or the USDA Canning Guide to preserve food to make sure I have the preparation and cooking times spot on for safety.
+So let’s get started with my suggestions, but the times are from the book stated above.

 I have this huge chopping board that I have had forever.
 If you keep it oiled with mineral oil it should last a lifetime, literally.
-I have one similar to this one : John Boos RA03 24-by-18-by-2-1/4-Inch Reversible Maple Cutting Board I learned a trick from my son-in-law, Nate on how to shuck corn on the cob.
+I have one similar to this one, Cutting Board, I learned a trick from my son-in-law, Nate on how to shuck corn on the cob.
 You take a very sharp knife and cut the hard end off.

 As I wash the corn I use this little vegetable scrubber, my daughter, Heidi gave me one year for my birthday.
 It is awesome for almost every vegetable known to mankind.
 As you scrub the bristles across the corn it removes about 99.9% of the silk.
 That works for me.
 OXO Good Grips Flexible Vegetable Brush